wbudic/LifeLog/README.md

 Application that keeps an everyday web CGI accessible log of database entries of various categories.
 Written in perl, easy to implement and modify.

-## Warning - This application is currently onder development, since Aug, 2018
+## This application is currently onder development at the source code head, since Aug, 2018.
+#Current usable is release-1.0.